rgmf/PyOpenTracks/DEVELOPMENT.md

 `~/.var/app/es.rgmf.pyopentracks/config/glib-2.0/settings/keyfile`

+## PyOpenTracks data on Flatpak environment
+After install PyOpenTracks through Flatpak, the database and local app data are in the following folder:

+`~/.var/app/es.rgmf.pyopentracks/data/PyOpenTracks/`

 # Icons
 If you want or need to add icons you can do it using these two resources:
 - https://specifications.freedesktop.org/icon-naming-spec/icon-naming-spec-latest.html